datalust/seq-api/README.md

 This library includes:

  * C# representations of the entities exposed by the Seq HTTP API
- * (Work-in-progress) helper classes for interacting with the API
+ * Helper classes for interacting with the API

 Its useful for querying events and working with configuration data - *everything you can do using the Seq web UI*, you can do programmatically via the API.